jodal/biip/docs/quickstart.md

 to 20 alphanumeric characters.

-In the last example, we didn't need to do anything to handle the variable-length data field because the batch/lot number Element String (AI `10`) was the last one in the message:
+In the last example, we didn't need to do anything to handle the variable-length data field because the batch/lot number element string (AI `10`) was the last one in the message:

 ```python